quantumlib/Cirq/docs/tutorial.md

 ```
 resolves the parameters to actual values in the above circuit.

-More useful, Cirq also has the concept of a "sweep".
+More usefully, Cirq also has the concept of a "sweep".
 A sweep is
 essentially a collection of parameter resolvers.
 This runtime information
 is very useful when one wants to run many circuits for many different
 parameter values.
 Sweeps can be created to specify values directly